Zhang Zetong

+Early life

+Zhang attended Anglo-Chinese Junior College and graduated from the National University of Singapore with a degree in Business Administration.

+He previously worked at online marketplace platform Carousell and software development company Junyo.
+Zhang professed that he "stumbled into the media industry because of a talent competition and had to put the dreams of starting the next tech startup on hold" and also "to allow [him] to take a detour here because [he is] sure all the dots will connect in the future."

 Career

-Zhang participated in Star Search 2019 of Mediacorp and won the championship.
+Zhang participated in Star Search 2019 of Mediacorp and won the contest as the champion.
 He was signed on by The Celebrity Agency (TCA) of Mediacorp after winning the contest.
 His debut work was All Around You as the lead actor.
 Zhang won his first award, Best Newcomer Award at Star Awards 2021, for his role in the drama, A Jungle Survivor.

 In 2019, Zhang participated in Mediacorp Star Search and chose Christopher Lee as mentor.
-He eventually won the contest as the 1st place winner and champion.
+He eventually won the contest as the 1st-place winner and champion.

 In 2020, Zhang made his television debut in meWATCH online series drama All Around You by playing a male lead role namely Chen Shiyang and a supporting role namely Zhong Jianting in Mediacorp Channel 8 drama A Jungle Survivor.
 He also partnered his former mentor, Christopher Lee to host a programme Aus-some Getaway.